Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Model systems

 \section{Model systems}

-We introduce three model systems that differ in their spin structures.
-Each system consists of two isotropic Weyl points of opposite chirality in a centrosysmmetric setup, i.e., time-reversal symmetry is broken.
-For isotropic Weyl points, the Fermi velocity tensor in Eq.~\eqref{eq:eff_Ham_iso_WP} is written as $(v_{ij})=v_F\, (R^{\alpha\chi}_{ij})$, where $(R^{\alpha\chi}_{ij})$ is the orthogonal spin-structure tensor for the Weyl point for model $\alpha= a, b, c$ with chirality $\chi=\pm 1$.
+We introduce three centrosymmetric model systems that break time-reversal symmetry and differ in their spin structures.
+Each system consists of two isotropic Weyl points of opposite chirality that are separated along the $k_z$ axis.
+For isotropic Weyl points, the Fermi velocity tensor in Eq.~\eqref{eq:eff_Ham_iso_WP} is written as $(v_{ij})=v_F\, (R^{\alpha\chi}_{ij})$, where $(R^{\alpha\chi}_{ij})$ is the orthogonal spin structure tensor for the Weyl point with chirality $\chi=\pm 1$, and $\alpha$ specifies the specific model as described below.
 Without loss of generality, we assume the Fermi energy $E_F$ to coincide with the Weyl points or to lie in the conduction band, i.e., $E_F\ge 0$.

-The spin structures are different for the thress model systems.
+The spin structures are different for the three model systems.
 As we have argued above, the tensor $(R^{\alpha\chi}_{ij})$ of one Weyl point can always be made proportional to the identity matrix.
 Therefore, without loss of generality, the spin structure tensor of the Weyl point of positive chirality is chosen as